JordiRos/picovj/README.md

 UP / DOWN - increase / decrease FXRAGE from 0 to 1.<br>
 RIGHT - cycle FXFLASH value from 0 to 5.<br>

-FXRAGE is the hype value of the application, and how it behaves depends on each effect implementation.
+FXRAGE is the hype value of the application, and how it behaves depends on each scene implementation.
 A scene at FXRAGE = 0 would be simple, slow, but the same scene at FXRAGE = 1 would be much faster and frenzy.<br>
 FXFLASH will define when the BEATFLASH is set, and again it is up to the scene  to implement.

 - Expand!

-It's very easy to create your own effects, and it's encouraged if you plan to do your own VJ gig!<br>
+It's easy to create your own scenes, so go for it!<br>
-Make a new draw function for your effect, and make sure it runs at 60 fps, then add the function to the VJ_LOOPS array.<br>
+Make a new draw function for your scene, and make sure it runs at 60 fps, then add the function to the VJ_LOOPS array.<br>
-When writing your own scene, you can use these variables for sync.
+When writing your own scene, you can use these VJ variables for easy sync:

 VJ_TIME - Real run time of application (float, in seconds).<br>
 VJ_BPM - Current BPM.<br>